ubc-aamodt-group/treelet-prefetching-for-rt/README.md

 library is contained in cuda-math.h, which also includes several structures derived from vector_types.h (one of the CUDA header files).

-## AccelWattch Power Model
+## GPUWattch Energy Model

-AccelWattch (introduced in GPGPU-Sim 4.2.0) was developed by researchers at Northwestern University, Purdue University, and the University of British Columbia.
-Contributors to AccelWattch include Nikos Hardavellas's research group at Northwestern University:
-Vijay Kandiah; Tor Aamodt's research group at the University of British Columbia: Scott Peverelle; and Timothy Rogers's research group at Purdue University: Mahmoud Khairy, Junrui Pan, and Amogh Manjunath.
+GPUWattch (introduced in GPGPU-Sim 3.2.0) was developed by researchers at the University of British Columbia, the University of Texas at Austin, and the University of Wisconsin-Madison.
+Contributors to GPUWattch include Tor Aamodt's research group at the University of British Columbia: Tayler Hetherington and Ahmed ElTantawy; Vijay Reddi's research group at the University of Texas at Austin: Jingwen Leng; and Nam Sung Kim's research group at the University of Wisconsin-Madison: Syed Gilani.

-AccelWattch leverages McPAT, which was developed by Sheng Li et al. at the University of Notre Dame, Hewlett-Packard Labs, Seoul National University, and the University of California, San Diego.
-The McPAT paper can be found at http://www.hpl.hp.com/research/mcpat/micro09.pdf.
+GPUWattch leverages McPAT, which was developed by Sheng Li et al. at the University of Notre Dame, Hewlett-Packard Labs, Seoul National University, and the University of California, San Diego.
+The paper can be found at http://www.hpl.hp.com/research/mcpat/micro09.pdf.

 # INSTALLING, BUILDING and RUNNING GPGPU-Sim